Unified adiabatic and diabatic excited-state description via the ensemble-variational quantum eigensolver: Results and Discussion

 \subsection{Solving for eigenstates}

 Using the ensemble-VQE approach, the diagonal ensemble-variational energies, \( H_{\mathrm{AA}}, \, H_{\mathrm{BB}}, \, H_{\mathrm{CC}} \), are shown in Fig.~\ref{fig:solving_for_eigenstates_block_diagonalization}.
 They differ slightly from those of the first three eigenstates, \( E_0 , \,E_1, \, E_2 \).
 The retro-variational ones, \( H^{\prime}_{\mathrm{AA}}, \, H^{\prime}_{\mathrm{BB}}, \, H^{\prime}_{\mathrm{CC}} \), fully match the eigenenergies as expected.
 Interestingly enough, none of them have been post-reordered by hand, which is consistent with having used canonical MOs here for defining the model states according to the \emph{Aufbau} principle; however, this behavior cannot always be guaranteed and may depend on context.
+For illustration purposes, a successful optimization deliberately started from a ``wrong guess'' (doubly excited configurations) is shown in the Appendix~\ref{app:initial_guess}.
+The procedure is robust enough (and the ansatz expressible enough) that it did not end up at a local minimum.
+Indeed, it yields correct values of the targeted eigenenergies at convergence, but now sorted erratically along consecutive molecular geometries.